 The PHCC's position is that the proponent cannot reasonably assert that direct or indirect impacts on the Ramsar site are unlikely, and thus as part of Controlled Action, the proponent must be required to assess the direct and indirect impacts.
-The cumulative impacts on the values of the Peel-Yalgorup Ramsar Site, in particular the Peel-Harvey Estuary, from the afore-mentioned existing pressures, in combination with the additional impacts of the proposed expansion of the mining and refining operations must also be considered in this assessment.
+The cumulative impacts on the values of the Peel-Yalgorup

+Ramsar Site, in particular the Peel-Harvey Estuary, from the afore-mentioned existing pressures, in combination with the additional impacts of the proposed expansion of the mining and refining operations must also be considered in this assessment.

-2. Threatened Species (multiple; six fauna and eight flora)
+2. Threatened Species (multiple impacts)